briefmedia-digital/frontend-docs/style-guide/Redux.md

   * A reducer is just a single, giant, [Array.prototype.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) and as such must remain completely pure
   * Reducers dictate the shape of the state of the application
   * Always expose the reducer as the default export
   * NEVER mutate the state.
-Use Object.asign or the object spread operator to create a new object.
+Use Object.asign or the object spread operator to create a new object
   * Use action type constants instead of strings
   * Always define an initial state variable
   * Combine all reducers into a top-level reducer
-  * Split a reducer up into smaller reducer functions if needed
+  * Split a reducer up into smaller reducer functions if needed to ensure state [encapsulation](https://blog.javascripting.com/2016/02/02/encapsulation-in-redux/)
   * Reducers require a default case on the switch/case statement, returning only the untouched state

-  * NOTE: It will be worth it to look into [Redux Actions](https://github.com/acdlite/redux-actions) as it looks like it can reduce boilerplate code and speed up development a little bit.
+  * NOTE: It will be worth it to look into [Redux Actions](https://github.com/acdlite/redux-actions) as it looks like it can reduce boilerplate code and speed up development a little bit

 ```javascript